 Balakrishnan Distinguished Lecture in Population Dynamics and Inequality

-A lecture by Dr. Michael Hout
+A lecture by Dr. Paula England

 Established in 2016, the goal of the Balakrishnan Distinguished Lecture in Population Dynamics and Inequality, to enhance the excellence in the Department of Sociology in Population Dynamics and Inequality and to give visibility for the University in this area in the academic world.
 The lecture series is made possible due to the support of Professor Emeritus T.R.
 Balakrishnan and Lois F. Leatham.

-2016 Dr. Douglas Massey, Professor at the School of Public and International Affairs at the University of Princeton
+- 2016 Dr. Douglas Massey, Professor at the School of Public and International Affairs at the University of Princeton